-- 5.1.3 The calibration of the balance beam should be checked monthly or as needed.
-Indentations in standard glasses are also used to check calibration when needed. - 5.2 Indenter: - 5.2.1 The indenter shall meet the specifications for Knoop indenters.4 See Test Method E384. - 5.2.2 Fig. 1 shows the indenter and its maximum usable dimensions.
-The diagonals have an approximate ratio of 7:1, and the depth of the indentation is about 1⁄230 the length of the long diagonal.
-A perfect Knoop indenter has the following angles: - 5.2.2.1 Included longitudinal angle 172° 30' 00". - 5.2.2.2 Included transverse angle 130° 00' 00". - 5.2.3 The constant C_p for a perfect indenter is 0.07028 and the specifications require a variation of not more than 1 percent from this value - 5.3 Measuring Microscope-The measurement system shall be so constructed that the length of the diagonals can be determined with errors not exceeding ± 0.0005 mm.
-The apparent length of the diagonal should be corrected for the limit of resolution of the objective being used in the microscope (see Appendix X1).
+and the depth of the indentation is about $^{1}/{30}$ the length of the long diagonal.
+A perfect Knoop indenter has the following angles:

+- 6.2.2.1 Included longitudinal angle 172° 30 min 00 s. - 6.2.2.2 Included transverse angle 130° 00 min 00 s. - 6.2.3 The constant $C_p$ for a perfect indenter is 0.070 28, and the specifications require a variation of not more than 1 % from this value. - 6.3 Measuring Microscope-The measurement system shall be so constructed that the length of the diagonals can be determined with errors not exceeding $\pm 0.0005$ mm.
+The apparent length of the diagonal is corrected in the calculations for the limit of resolution of the objective being used in the microscope.

-6. Test Specimen
+7. Test Specimens

-- 6.1 The Knoop indentation hardness test is adaptable to a wide variety of glass specimens, ranging from tubing to television faceplates to polished plate glass.
+- 7.1 The Knoop indentation hardness test is adaptable to a wide variety of ceramic whiteware specimens.
 In general, the accuracy of the test will depend on the smoothness of the surface and, whenever possible, ground and polished specimens should be used.
-The back of the specimen shall be fixed so that the specimen cannot rock or shift during the test. - 6.1.1 Thickness-As long as the specimen is over ten times as thick as the indentation depth, this will not affect the test.
-In general, if specimens are at least 0.10 mm thick, the hardness will not be affected by variations in the thickness. - 6.1.2 Surface Finish-As pointed out above, the accuracy of the test depends on the surface finish.
+The back of the specimen shall be fixed so that the specimen cannot rock or shift during the test. - 7.1.1 Thickness-As long as the specimen is over ten times as thick as the indentation depth, this will not affect the test.
+In general, if specimens are at least 0.10 mm thick, the hardness will not be affected by variations in the thickness. - 7.1.2 Surface Finish-As pointed out above, the accuracy of the test depends on the surface finish.
 However, if one is investigating a surface coating or treatment, he cannot grind and polish the sample.
-Experience has shown that six indentations on a ground and polished surface of glass will reproduce within ± 1 %.
-Six indentations on an "as-received" surface may be as bad as ± 10 %.
+Experience has shown that six indentations on a ground and polished surface of glass will reproduce within $\pm 1$ %.
+Six indentations on an "as-received" surface may be as bad as $\pm 10$ %.
 Ground and polished surfaces should be used.
-If this is not possible, the number of indentations should be increased. - 6.1.3 Radius of Curvature-The KHN obtained will be affected even when the curvature is only in the direction of the short diagonal.
+If this is not possible, the number of indentations should be increased.

+7.1.3 Radius of Curvature-The KHN obtained will be affected even when the curvature is only in the direction of the short diagonal.
 Care should be used when relating KHN values obtained on curved surfaces to those obtained on polished flat surfaces.

-7. Verification of Apparatus
+8. Preparation of Apparatus

-7.1 Verification of Load-Most of the machines available for Knoop hardness testing use a loaded beam.
+- 8.1 Verification of Load-Most of the machines available for Knoop hardness testing use a loaded beam.
 This beam should be tested for zero load.
 An indentation should not be visible with zero load, but the indenter should contact the sample.
-A visible indentation should be obtained with a load of

-- 0.1 gf.
-Other methods of verifying the load application are given in Practices E4. - 7.2 Verification by Standard Glasses-Table 1 gives the Knoop hardness of several standard glasses.
-Knoop hardness measurement on a piece of one of these glasses that has been ground and polished within the last 24 h should agree with the value in the table ± 5 %.
+A visible indentation should be obtained with a load of 0.1 gf.
+Other methods of verifying the load application are given in Practice E4. - 8.2 Verification by Standard Glasses-Table 1 gives the Knoop hardness of several National Institute of Standards and Technology (NIST) standard glasses.
+Knoop hardness measurement on a piece of one of these glasses that has been ground and polished within the last 24 h should agree with the value in the table $\pm 5$ %.
 Tests should be made using 100 gf.

-8. Procedure
+9. Procedure